zwartemees/MDP/README.md

 > [!IMPORTANT]
 Don't separate the image folder from the markdown file.
 MDP won't present a file containing faulty links to local files .
 ## install
-Download the zip for your system and unzip it.
+Download the zip for your system and unzip it. you can find it [here](https://github.com/zwartemees/MDP/releases/tag/Release)
 > [!IMPORTANT]
 Don't separate the site and templateSite directories from the binary.